AlexNavarroLlecha/Project-Week-5-Your-Own-Project/your-project/README.md

 ## Project Description

 In this project, I decide to talk about the red and yellow cards in rugby because many people do not know how they work and even for myself, some of the positions in the field have more tendency to receive cards than the others.
 Using the information from The Six Nations competition.
 And look inside the Forwards, which is the position with more Cards?
-I think it should be the
+I think it should be the flanker or BR, the players in the 3ºrow who obtain more cards as they play in each move.

 ## Questions & Hypotheses
-What are the questions you would like to answer with your analysis?
-What did you feel were the answers to those questions before answering them with data?

 Which is the Team/Country with more yellow Cards?